nrakochy/personal_records_accessor/README.md

 ```
 last_name first_name gender favorite_color date_of_birth
 ```
-To make the POST request from the command line, use this format:
+To make the POST request from the command line, you need to specify content type as json.
+Use this format:

 ```
-curl 0.0.0.0:5000/records -d “record= lastName firstName gender red 01/01/01”
+curl -X POST 0:5000/records -d '{"record": "lastName firstName female red 01/01/2001"}' -H "Content-Type:application/json"
 ```

 ## Tests
-Using Rspec to TDD. `Rspec spec/` or `bundle exec rake` should give you green all the way.
+Using Rspec to TDD. `Rspec spec` or `bundle exec rake` should give you green all the way.